 The Rev. Haywood G. Knight assumed the pastorate in June 1969.
 Under his tenure the membership increased greatly, building renovations made and a mortgage liquidated.

 In October 1979, Rev. Aaron Willford, Jr. was called to pastor and ordained as a Missionary Baptist Minister by the Central Baptist Association.
 Under his leadership the church has continued in its mission, purpose and growth.
-The Rev. W. Conrad Gibson and Gladys Jernigan have been ordalned, new ministries have been added including the James Norrell Scholarship Committee, Rappin' With the Rev. and His Wife, and many ministries reorganized.
+Many ministers have been ordained, new ministries have been added and many ministries reorganized.
 The church has acquired additional properties next to the building and improvements made to the existing building.